Stekeblad/Password-based-TinkTool/readme.md

 Google have their tool [Tinkey](https://github.com/google/tink/blob/master/docs/TINKEY.md).
-Tinkey is built around saving the keys in a remote key store but I wanted something more like GnuPG where your private key is stored securely on my computer and protected by a password.
+Tinkey is built around saving the keys in a remote key store but I wanted something where my private key is stored securely on my computer.

 ## How it works